PolymerLabs/iron-overlay/README.md

 ```

 ## Styling

+Styling must be done in the context of where iron-overlay will be hosted.

+### Styling the renderer

 `iron-overlay` sets the renderer's `data-overlay` attribute to be its id, so
 that styling of the overlay can be done like this: